Davey Langit: Career

 In 2013, the Selfie Song was released on YouTube and created underground noise from the get go.
 The viral cellphone video caught the attention of the internet which led to a music video collaboration with Jamich.
 The said song became such a huge hit that it became number one on 22 radio stations here and abroad.
-This also led to Davey being thrust into the national media spotlight yet again after TV, radio social media based guestings, gigs and events went pouring in thereafter.
-The video now has 8 million views and counting.
+This also led to Langit being thrust into the national media spotlight yet again after television, radio social media based guestings, gigs and events went pouring in thereafter.
+The video now has over 8 million views.

-Davey is one of the finalists in the Philippines' biggest songwriting competition, the Philippine Pop Music Festival (Philpop 2014) with his song "NGSB" (No Girlfriend Since Break) interpreted by Luigi D'avola.
+Langit was one of the finalists in the Philippines' biggest songwriting competition, the Philippine Pop Music Festival (Philpop 2014) with his song "NGSB" (No Girlfriend Since Break) interpreted by Luigi D'avola.
 Later that year, he released The Wedding Song, which was famously known for using the classic wedding march theme on its chorus.
 The song was then used and performed on various weddings thereafter.
 The song also has 600,000 views to date.